Core TeachingFood as medicine, digestive fire, constitutional balance

 Seasonal eating

 Ayurveda understands that the body is not separate from the world.
-As seasons change, so should the diet.
+Seasons shift, and sustenance should too.
 This is not arbitrary.
 Each season increases certain doshas.
 The appropriate foods counterbalance them.

 Spring increases Kapha.
 As the frozen earth thaws, so does accumulated heaviness in the body.
 Counter with light, dry, cleansing foods.
 Bitter greens.
 Less oil.
 Less dairy.
 Pungent spices.
 This is the season for reducing, for clearing, for simplicity.